Edenmore: Amenities

-Edenmore Park, a mid-size municipal park, offers a range of sporting facilities, including a pitch and putt course.
+Edenmore Park, a mid-size municipal park, has a number of sporting facilities, including a pitch and putt course.

+The Edenmore Community Development Project is based in Edenmore.
+Other community services include a community council, drug intervention and outreach teams, a youth centre and health centre.
+The local Scout unit, the 74th Edenmore Scouting Ireland, was founded in 1984 and moved into a new Scout hall in January 2010.

 Religion

-Edenmore is also a parish in the Howth deanery of the Roman Catholic Archdiocese of Dublin, served by St. Monica's Church.
+Edenmore is also a Catholic parish in the Howth deanery of the Roman Catholic Archdiocese of Dublin, served by St. Monica's Church.

-Community services

-The Edenmore Community Development Project is based within Edenmore and adopts Community Development Principles as a means of working towards overall improvements for the area.

-Other community services operating within the area include: